Hardware refers to the use of telematics devices and connected systems that generate data from vehicles.

 Hardware used in vehicles allows the activation of applications and features of the National Telematics Framework.

-This page comprises two sections with details on hardware and systems available through the NTF.
+This page comprises three sections with details on hardware and systems available through the NTF.
 Please select each section for more details:

 In this section